This event has passed.

 DMA and Beyond Conference

-A policy and research conference exploring the lessons, challenges, and opportunities of competition regulation and enforcement in digital markets.
+A policy and research conference exploring the lessons, challenges, and opportunities of competition regulation and enforcement in digital markets, featuring keynotes from MEP Andreas Schwab, Filomena Chirico (European Commission), and Anu Bradford (Columbia University).

 In-Person & Livestreamed